Koopman-Laboratory/KoopmanLab/README.md

 # Citation
 If you use KoopmanLab package for academic research, you are encouraged to cite the following paper:
 ```
+@article{xiong2023kno,
+  title={Koopman neural operator as a mesh-free solver of non-linear partial differential equations},
+  author={Xiong, Wei and Huang, Xiaomeng and Zhang, Ziyang and Deng, Ruixuan and Sun, Pei and Tian, Yang},
+  journal={arXiv preprint arXiv:2301.10022},
+  year={2023}
+}

 @article{xiong2023koopmanlab,
   title={KoopmanLab: A PyTorch module of Koopman neural operator family for solving partial differential equations},
   author={Xiong, Wei and Ma, Muyuan and Sun, Pei and Tian, Yang},